-In LCA the environmental burdens are associated with а process, product. or activity by identifying and quantifying energy and materials used, and wastes released to the environment.
-Secondly one must assess the impact the on environment, of those energy and material uses and releases.
-Thus it is divided into several steps (Fig. 15).
+In LCA the environmental burdens are associated with process, product, or activity by identifying and quantifying energy and materials used, and wastes released to the environment.
+Secondly one must assess the impact on the environment, of those energy and material uses and releases.
+Thus it is into divided several steps (Fig. 15).